NuevoFoundation/workshops/content/guidelines/_index.md

 hidden: true
 ---

-These guidelines are for creating or editing a Nuevo Foundation Workshop!!!
+These guidelines are for creating or editing a Nuevo Foundation Workshop!

 ## Coming Soon